Chilled Blueberry Soup Recipe or Warm Blåbärssoppa

 Chilled Blueberry Soup is the perfect cool-down for a long summer day.

-This cold blueberry soup goes together quickly and will make you wish that summer will never go away, no matter how high the temperature is reading.
+This cold blueberry soup goes together quickly and will make you wish that summer would never go away, no matter how high the temperature is reading.

 Chilled blueberry soup is a recipe that everyone needs to try at least once in their lifetime.